-Pay for holiday presents with your refund.
 It is a great way to grab a few gifts without dipping into your regular household budget money.
 This can also mean a bit nicer Christmas shopping list for some.

-Pay off one smaller debt.
 We all have that one smaller bill that lingers around annoyingly.
 Use that return to pay off that one little debt that you are always trying to get rid of.
 This may even be the time to consider negotiating for a lump sum payment in some cases.

-Put into savings for your emergency vehicle fund or general savings.
 Make that money become a back up plan should you have an emergency come up.
 Most returns are enough to easily create a small vehicle fund or put a nice addition into your savings account.

-Make a small investment.
 Put that money to work for you by making a small investment in a stock you have your eye on.
 Even $100-$200 in quality stocks can easily double over the course of a couple of years.
 A great choice to go toward your retirement fund.

-Pay ahead a payment on your home, car or other large monthly expense.
 This is one of those options that is just handy and creates a bit of wiggle room in your month to month budget.
 Paying ahead a month on your home, car or other large monthly expense can give you a bit of relaxation in the week to week budgeting.
 Don’t change your budget, simply feel a bit less stress knowing you are just a little bit ahead.